Purr-ide Post: Are Gay Cats a Thing?

 Rainbows everywhere.
 Photo by Kym Mackinnon

-In some rarer cases, female cats have been observed mounting other cats (Prescott, 1970).
+In some rarer cases, female cats have been observed mounting other cats.
 To give this a bit of context, when cats are doin’ it, the female cat will do a sort of sexy cat dance to entice the male and present herself to be mounted.
 The male cat will then climb on the female’s back, bite the female’s neck, and do the deed before quickly being expelled by the female.
 I am not using the term “expelled” lightly, either: Female cats will become pretty hostile toward males as soon as he’s finished.

 All this is a long winded way of saying females mounting other cats is quite unusual and a reversal of what we’d typically expect, but it has been observed.